fdeblasio/pokeemerald-expansion/notes.md

     - Change Kirlia and Dusclops to fit the type of move used?

 ### Other
+- Make catching easier by making the third shake automatically pass?
 - Decap easy chat species/moves/multi-word choices?
 - Easy Chat for non-base Hoenn mons (especially now that the National Dex is disabled)
     - National Dex is disabled but Frontier/Trainer Hill mons are now registered.
 Potentially see if those can be added to easy chat anyways